sshres10/buzzline-02-sushanta/README.md

-# Arsenal-Themed Streaming Data Project
+# Arsenal-Themed Module 2 Assignment

 ## Overview
 This project uses Apache Kafka to demonstrate real-time data streaming with an Arsenal Football Club theme.